How to Find Physical Therapy Aides:

 Target dedicated job boards for physical therapy professionals.

-Posting on a job board for physical therapists is a good way to access a niche audience that has the relevant experience for the role.
+Posting on a physical therapy job board is a good way to access a niche audience that has the relevant experience for the role.
 You can find a good physical therapy aide who is actively looking to work in the industry on these job boards.

 Screen your applicants.